Mykotoxine im Pferdedarm – das stille Risiko im Heu (3/5)

 Durham, A. E. · 2022 · Journal of Veterinary Internal Medicine, peer-reviewed

-Clinical study linking outbreaks of liver disease in horse populations to mycotoxin contamination in hay – even in operations where the hay appeared outwardly fine.
+Clinical study linking outbreaks of liver disease in horse populations to mycotoxin contamination in hay – even in farms where the hay appeared outwardly flawless.
 Examined 54 different mycotoxins using LC-MS/MS analysis.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC9308415/